Papagoat/Django-TinyMCE-Demo/README.md

 ```
 You may see an error in your terminal.

-<span style="color:red">You have 15 unapplied migration(s).
+*You have 15 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
-Run 'python manage.py migrate' to apply them.</span>
+Run 'python manage.py migrate' to apply them.*

 ```sh
 $ python manage.py migrate
 ```

-Visit http://127.0.0.1:8000/admin from your browser.

 We need to create an admin username and password before we can access the admin dashboard.